 Android offers developers several different ways to display text that is styled and behaves as a hyperlink.
 Some approaches support accessibility services more reliably than others.

 https://android.com/robots.txt), not a relative URL (

-In Android versions prior to 8.0 (API level 26), it may be difficult for some accessibility services to detect and activate
+In Android versions lower than 8.0 (API level 26), it may be difficult for some accessibility services to detect and activate

 ClickableSpan reliably.
-For apps that are available on these SDK versions, consider using a URLSpan with a matching
+For apps that are available on these SDK versions, you can:

-IntentFilter to handle the click action, as an accessibility service may activate these hyperlinks via an intent broadcast.
+IntentFilterto handle the click action, as an accessibility service may activate these hyperlinks through an intent broadcast.

 When using TalkBack to speak text containing a hyperlink, a well implemented user interface produces an auditory icon as the hyperlinked text is spoken, and the linked text appears in the "Links" sub-menu of TalkBack's local context menu.